If at first you don’t secede

 In dependence daze for all

-Let wring
+Let freedom wring

-This is the I no
+This is the America I no

 Enough to make a native restless

-Sen. Bob Menendez: “It is a vote to authorize an unelected, unchecked and all-powerful board to determine Puerto Rico's destiny for a generation or more.
-It is a bill to force Puerto Rico, without their say, to go $370 million further in to pay for this omnipotent control board, which they don't even want.
+Sen. Bob Menendez: “It is a vote to authorize an unelected, unchecked and all-powerful control board to determine Puerto Rico’s destiny for a generation or more.
+It is a bill to force Puerto Rico, without their say, to go $370 million further in debt to pay for this omnipotent control board, which they don’t even want.
 It is a vote to cut the minimum wage down to $4.25 per hour for young workers in Puerto Rico.
-It's a vote to make Puerto Ricans long overtime hours without fair compensation.
-It's a vote to jeopardize collective bargaining agreements.
-It's a vote to cut worker benefits and privatize inherently functions.
-It's a vote to close schools and shutter hospitals and cut senior ' pensions to the bone.
-It's a vote to put hedge funds ahead of the people.
-And it's a vote to sell off and commercialize natural treasures that belong to the people of Puerto Rico.”
+It’s a vote to make Puerto Ricans work long overtime hours without fair compensation.
+It’s a vote to jeopardize collective bargaining agreements.
+It’s a vote to cut worker benefits and privatize inherently government functions.
+It’s a vote to close schools and shutter hospitals and cut senior citizens’ pensions to the bone.
+It’s a vote to put hedge funds ahead of the people.
+And it’s a vote to sell off and commercialize natural treasures that belong to the people of Puerto Rico.”

 May the United States and all of its citizens free themselves from colonial and imperial rule.